NFL Playoff Standings 2019: Records, Postseason Scenarios and Wild Card Review

 The winner of this game will face either the Kansas City Chiefs or New England Patriots, depending on the result of Saturday's matchup between the Texans and Colts.

-If the Colts win, then the Chargers-Ravens victor would face the Patriots in the Divisional Round.
+If the Colts win, then the Chargers-Ravens victor would face the Patriots in the divisional round.
 But if the Texans win, then the winner of this matchup would play the Chiefs.

 The Chargers were tied for the best record in the AFC, yet they'll be playing a road matchup in the Wild Card round due to losing the AFC West tiebreaker to the Chiefs.
 This is the first time that the Chargers have made the playoffs since the 2013 season.